 And don’t forget to grab your FREE buying checklist here

 Not anymore sadly.
 For our second van, we debated whether we should go for a left hand drive motorhome instead of RHD and we were shocked to find they were actually more expensive (and well outside our price range).

 Again, you might well be able to find a decent deal somewhere, but in general, buying a motorhome in the UK is cheaper… especially at the current exchange rate!

 A new caravan often costs as little as a used, old motorhome.
 So if having something brand new is important to you, that might be a better option.

-Also, if you're only going to use this for a couple of weeks each year, a caravan will probably be cheaper in the long-run.
+Remember, if you’re only going to use this vehicle for a couple of weeks each year, buying a caravan will probably be cheaper in the long-run.
 If you’re planning to do long trips, you’ll definitely get your money’s worth with a motorhome.

 Is a caravan or motorhome better for touring Europe?

 You can tour Europe with either a caravan or motorhome and many people do just that.
-However, if you plan to wild camp, or use aires across Europe, you'll find many are suitable only for Motorhomes.
+However, if you plan to wild camp, or use aires across Europe, you’ll find many are suitable only for Motorhomes.
 Indeed, sometimes caravans are banned.
 For this reason, a motorhome was our final choice when deciding between a motorhome or caravan.

 Can you wild camp with a caravan?

 I guess you can and I know laws about wild camping in places like the UK can vary.
 But, you need to think seriously about the safety aspect.
 I’m not sure I’d want to leave my car unattended in the middle of nowhere whilst I’m in a different vehicle!